-Author Robin Wall Kimmerer will bring to life the wisdom and practices of the people groups native to North America and the upper Midwest in a virtual presentation featuring her bestselling book Braiding Sweetgrass.
-This event will be streamed live on this page; access is offered free-of-charge with no registration required.
+Author Robin Wall Kimmerer brought to life the wisdom and practices of the people groups native to North America and the upper Midwest in a virtual presentation featuring her bestselling book Braiding Sweetgrass.
+This event was streamed live.

 In Braiding Sweetgrass, Kimmerer draws on her life as an indigenous scientist, a mother, and a woman, demonstrating how other living beings—asters and goldenrod, strawberries and squash, salamanders, algae, and sweetgrass—offer us gifts and lessons, even if we’ve forgotten how to hear their voices.